ninabarzh/broomstick/content/posts/update-weaponised-data.md

 ## Power and consent revisited

-* **Who defines impact in 2025?** Still mostly funders, tech vendors, and governments—but increasingly mediated by opaque algorithmic impact scores.
+* Who defines impact in 2025?
+Still mostly funders, tech vendors, and governments—but increasingly mediated by opaque algorithmic impact scores.
-* **Informed consent is a myth** in many contexts: few end-users of data fully understand what their data may power, share, or enable.
+* Informed consent is a myth in many contexts: few end-users of data fully understand what their data may power, share, or enable.
-* **Data sovereignty works—but rarely scales.** Indigenous communities are ahead: frameworks and infrastructure rooted in CARE principles and local governance models are emerging, though mainstream adoption lags.
+* Data sovereignty works—but rarely scales.
+Indigenous communities are ahead: frameworks and infrastructure rooted in CARE principles and local governance models are emerging, though mainstream adoption lags.

 ---

 ## Ways forward

-1. **Adopt data minimalism**: collect only essential data, hold it briefly, and destroy it when no longer needed.
+1. Adopt data minimalism: collect only essential data, hold it briefly, and destroy it when no longer needed.
-2. **Support community-led infrastructure**: data cooperatives, federated clouds, local hosting, encryption‑first tools that embed consent and control.
+2. Support community-led infrastructure: data cooperatives, federated clouds, local hosting, encryption‑first tools that embed consent and control.
-3. **Centre qualitative narratives**: human stories are valid forms of evidence—don’t defer to dashboards alone.
+3. Centre qualitative narratives: human stories are valid forms of evidence—don’t defer to dashboards alone.
-4. **Demand algorithmic transparency clauses** in tech vendor contracts and opt‑out rights for disruptive technologies.
+4. Demand algorithmic transparency clauses in tech vendor contracts and opt‑out rights for disruptive technologies.
-5. **Build cross‑movement alliances**: privacy advocates, AI ethicists, humanitarian workers, Indigenous and marginalised groups working together to reclaim control.
+5. Build cross‑movement alliances: privacy advocates, AI ethicists, humanitarian workers, Indigenous and marginalised groups working together to reclaim control.
-6. **[Push for algorithmic reparations](https://www.wired.com/story/move-algorithmic-reparation-calls-racial-justice-ai/)**: design tools explicitly to reduce harm and redistribute resources to historically oppressed groups.
+6. [Push for algorithmic reparations](https://www.wired.com/story/move-algorithmic-reparation-calls-racial-justice-ai/): design tools explicitly to reduce harm and redistribute resources to historically oppressed groups.

 ---